In a nutshell

 Equity capital markets

 Within equity, there are initial public offerings (IPOs) and follow-on offerings of common and preferred stock.
 An IPO is a transformational event for a company.
-“The IPO is the ‘ne plus ultra’ of capital markets work,” says Josh Bonnie, capital markets partner at Simpson Thacher.
+“The IPO is the ‘ne plus ultra’ of capital markets work,” says Josh Bonnie, co-managing partner of the DC office at Simpson Thacher.
 “The decision of whether or not to become a public company is incredibly commercial and requires a great deal of strategy.
 It’s unlikely the client will have IPO experience, so they will be reliant on their attorneys.”
 The New York Stock Exchange and NASDAQ are the major exchanges in the US and most American public companies will be listed on one of them.
 Companies can list on multiple exchanges around the world.

 Debt capital markets

 This covers many types of debt instrument, but generally speaking it deals with a borrower raising capital by selling tradable bonds to investors, who expect the full amount lent to be paid back to them with interest.
 Bonds (also called 'notes') come in all shapes and sizes, from investment grade to high-yield ('junk') bonds.
-The terms of the bond – including the interest rate (or 'coupon') and maturity date – are decided on by the underwriter and issuer.
+The terms of the bond – including the interest rate (or 'coupon') and maturity date – are decided by the underwriter and issuer.

 Why would a company issue bonds rather than take out a bank loan?
 As mentioned above, the terms of a bank loan can be restrictive to both parties: bank debt can prevent companies from making equity or debt issuances or from acquiring other companies until the loan is paid off.
 The terms of a bilateral loan tie both parties in, so a bank can't transfer risk or sell this debt with the same flexibility that the bonds market allows.
 Bonds are tradable; risk and its rewards can be sold on and spread across numerous lenders (bondholders), meaning that a company can raise much larger sums that can only be matched by arranging a syndicated loan (a group of banks chipping in on the principal), but without the same bank loan obligations that syndications entail.
-Plus bondholders can be anyone, not just a bank.
+Plus, bondholders can be anyone, not just a bank.

 Structured finance and securitization

 This can get gloriously complex, but its aims are simple: to increase liquidity and structure risk, which in turn offers up extra funding for borrowers.
-Securitization is the core of the process, which takes a lowly untradable piece of debt, such as a mortgage, vehicle loan or a credit card receivable, bundles it together with debt of the same class, and sells the bundle of debt on to investors, such as pension funds, hungry for the cash flows that come with the debt.
+Securitization is the core of the process, which takes a lowly untradeable piece of debt, such as a mortgage, vehicle loan or a credit card receivable, bundles it together with debt of the same class, and sells the bundle of debt on to investors, such as pension funds, hungry for the cash flows that come with the debt.

 Securitization shouldered much of the blame for the credit crunch and the ensuing global economic havoc.
 Complicated structures led to a murky tangle of debt obligations, grouping different debt classes and exploiting credit enhancement.
 All was rosy until the housing bubble burst, mortgages defaulted and the ugly truth emerged.
 Don't let this put you off; there still is and will be demand for structured finance lawyers, but the order of the day is caution.
-For a leisurely introduction to the topic, watch The Big Short.
+For a leisurely introduction to the topic, watch 'docudrama' The Big Short.

 At its most basic, a derivative is a financial instrument used by banks and businesses to hedge risks to which they are exposed due to factors outside of their control.
 They can also be used for speculative purposes by betting on the fluctuation of just about anything, from currency exchange rates to the number of sunny days in a particular region.
 The value of a derivative at any given time is derived from the value of an underlying asset, security or index.
 Futures, forwards, options and swaps are the most common types of derivatives.
 Forwards are agreements between two parties that one will buy a certain product from the other for a fixed price at a fixed date in the future.
 Hedging against future price risks and speculation over the price movement of the underlying assets are the big attractions.
 Futures are standardized forwards, which can be traded on the futures market.
 Options are optional futures, where a buyer has the right but not the obligation to purchase or sell a product at a certain date in the future for a certain price.
 Swaps are agreements between two parties to exchange assets at a fixed rate, for example to protect against fluctuations in currency exchange rates.